abuna1985/leetcode-javascript-algorithms/easy/two-sum/README.md

 ## Testing

-In the root folder, run the bash command `npm run solved two-sum`.
-4 tests will run and you will get a message all tests passed.
+In the root folder, run the bash command `npm run test:two-sum`.
+7 tests will run and you will get a message in your terminal that all tests have passed.

 ## Solution